 - When the sugar solution is already at 95F or 35C add the contents of a 24-hour turbo yeast sachet (260 grams) and stir well.

 - Firmly close lid on the fermenter then, attach an airlock.
 Let it ferment between 68 to 86deg Farenheight for 24 hours.

-Note: Fermentation period may vary depending on temperature control and surrounding conditions.
+Note: The fermentation period may vary depending on temperature control and surrounding conditions.